nus-cs2103-AY2223S1/tp/docs/team/ytingtan.md

       * Some example statuses include: Application Received, OA in Progress, Shortlisted for Interview, Accepted, Rejected
       * It is a compulsory attribute of a candidate, as every candidate has an application status.
       * The Status attribute can be used in two ways:
-        1. Adding a new candidate `add n/John Doe p/10384280 e/john@mail.com s/Application Received` adds a new candidate with name `John Doe`, phone number `10384280`, email `john@mail.com`, and status of `Application Received`.
+        1. Adding a new candidate `add n/John Doe p/10384280 e/john@mail.com a/Singapore s/Application Received` adds a new candidate with name `John Doe`, phone number `10384280`, email `john@mail.com`, address `Singapore`, and status of `Application Received`.
         2. Editing the status of a candidate `edit 1 s/OA in Progress` edits `Status` field of the 1st candidate in CLInkedIn to `OA in Progress`.
     * Implementation specifications:
       * Status is internally implemented as a String.